xshopper/done24bot/index.md

 # Support

-If you have any question/idea visit [discussion](https://github.com/xshopper/done24bot/discussions){:target="_blank"}.
+If you have any question/idea visit send us an email to hello at done24bot dot com
-We try our best to accomodate your request.

 ## Execution Plan